Learn about five different ways of adding an online booking system to your website and the advantages and disadvantages of each of them.

 If you enjoyed reading this article about salon pricing, you should check out this article with the best salon booking apps.

 We also wrote about a few related subjects like hair salon websites, hair salon names, how to upsell salon services, beauty salon names, salon bookers, salon promotion ideas, how to open a hair salon, how to open a spa, salon management, spa websites, spa advertisements, spa scheduling software, spa WordPress themes, and salon booking systems.

 Paul Rand once said: “Design is so simple.
 That’s why it is so complicated.”
 And he was right.
 That is exactly one needs a great UX designer portfolio.

-You might have already mastered all the UX design techniques and skills, but the question remains how you can demonstrate all your knowledge to the potential clients.
+You might have already mastered all the UX design techniques and skills, but the question remains how you can demonstrate all your knowledge to potential clients.
 Experienced UX designers know that a flawless methodology and problem-solving proficiency have to be put on the spot.
 The easiest way to do that is by designing a UX designer portfolio.

 The best portfolio websites for UX designers don’t show off what the designers can do.
 Instead, they focus on the process and illustrate the process of using design to solve people’s problems.
-For instance, Amelia is built using the latest technology stack, modern design, and user experience techniques.

-An UX portfolio can focus on the overall UX design or on one of its many fields and roles such as UX researcher, interaction designer, experience strategist, or information architect, and experience strategist.
+A UX portfolio can focus on the overall UX design or on one of its many fields and roles such as UX researcher, interaction designer, experience strategist, or information architect, and experience strategist.
 All of these roles are equally important and contribute in their own unique way to the design.

 Table of Contents